 The District offers a tax deferred annuity plan for its employees.
-The plan permits participants to defer a portion of their salary until future years.
+The plan permits participants to defer a portion of their salary until future years under two types of deferrals: elective deferrals (employee contribution) and non-elective contribution (employer matching).

 The District complies with IRS regulations that require school districts to have a written plan to include participating investment companies, types of investments, loans, transfers, and various requirements.
-The plan is administered by the Omni Group, a third party administrator.
+The plan is administered by a third party administrator.
 The plan assets are assets of the District employees, not the school district, and are therefore not reflected on these financial statements.

-NOTE 17: TERMINATION BENEFITS
+NOTE 16: TERMINATION BENEFITS